thegetty/artistryinbronze/content/conservation-and-analysis/abstract-oudbashi-hassari-hassanpour.md

 contributor:
  - first_name: Omid
    last_name: Oudbashi
-   affiliation: Art University of Isfahan
+   affiliation: Art University of Isfahan, Iran
  - first_name: Morteza
    last_name: Hassari
-   affiliation: Art University of Isfahan
+   affiliation: Art University of Isfahan, Iran
  - first_name: Ata
    last_name: Hassanpour
-   affiliation: ICHTO office of Lorestan Province, Khorramabad
+   affiliation: ICHTO office of Lorestan Province, Khorramabad, Iran
 abstract: |
-    In the winter of 2005, an emergency archaeological excavation was carried out at the village of Chubtarash, in the Kargah Valley near the city of Khorramabad, Western Iran.
-Some artifacts from the middle of Parthian period (about first century AD) were found.
+    In the winter of 2005, an emergency archaeological excavation was carried out at the village of Chubtarash, in the Kargah Valley near the city of Khorramabad, western Iran.
+Some artifacts from the middle of the Parthian period (about first century AD) were found.
 The most important find of the excavation was a large metallic bathtub-like coffin in which a skeleton was found with two gold strips covering its eyes and mouth.
 The coffin has four handles that are joined to the tub-like body with pins.
 The coffin now is preserved in Falak-ol-Aflak Museum of Khorramabad.

     To identify the manufacturing process of the coffin, a technical examination was performed by visual examination, SEM-EDS analysis, and optical microscopy (metallography).